bhargav1200/Real-Time-Sentiment-Analysis-Spark-Kafka/README.md

 9. Now check if the data is landing in Kafka.

-* $ bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic twitterstream --from-
+* $ bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic twitterstream --from-beginning
-beginning